shabazmotan/School-Performance-Analysis/README.md

 Summary -

-The goal was to help the school board and mayor make strategic decisions regarding future school budgets and priorities based on district-wide standardized test results.
+The goal was to help the school board make strategic decisions regarding future school budgets and priorities based on district-wide standardized test results.
 Aggregated the data to showcase obvious trends in school performance.
 There are a total of 15 schools and 39,170 students.
 The total budget is $24,649,428.
 The average math score is 78.99%, average reading score is 81.88%, students passing math is 74.98%, and students passing reading is 85.81%.
 The overall passing rate is 80.39%.

 Conclusions -